 The Enrollment Agreement obligates the student and the school for the entire program of instruction.
 Students' financial obligations will be calculated in accordance with the refund policy in the contract and this school catalog.
 Each program consists of the number of terms listed below.
 The content and schedule for the programs and academic terms are described in this catalog.

-Program Program Length Credit Units Registration Fee Tuition Tuition Effective for Programs beginning on or after 7/1/99 Dental Assisting 8 Mods 47 \$50 \$6,890 \$7,025 Medical Assisting 8 Mods 47 \$50 \$6,890 \$7,025
+Program Program Length ( Credit Units Tuition

+Dental Assisting 8 Modules 47 \$7,600

+Medical Assisting 8 Modules 47 \$7,600